salk31/ScienceFacilityUserAdminSoftware/README.md

 We are starting to add per-facility content to the wiki: https://github.com/salk31/ScienceFacilityUserAdminSoftware/wiki

+If you do similar work please feel free to add a wiki page telling us about your facility, software, people...

 TODO
 ====
 * Commonly used software - reporting, publications